 #25.
 Charles Dickens adored Liverpool and announced the world premiere of A Christmas Carol at St George’s Hall

-The famous author adored the city so much that he gave many public readings at his favourite venue St. George’s Hall.
+The famous author adored the city so much that he gave many public readings at his favorite venue St. George’s Hall.
 Dickens was at the origin of what was known as the Penny Readings – anyone could go and see Dickens reading for one penny.
 He had so much success in Liverpool that the police at times had to turn down over 3,000 people!

 #26.
 The Old Dock was the world’s first commercial wet dock